 Russell Fellows are upperclass Honors students who volunteer to return to the Russell Complex and mentor the Honors freshmen.
 "Mentoring" includes advising freshmen about courses and faculty, helping the freshmen adjust to college life, and planning on-campus activities and off-campus excursions, including trips to New York City, Annapolis, Philadelphia, Baltimore, and Washington for athletic events, concerts, museum tours, and theatre performances.

-Senior Fellows are upperclass Honors students who volunteer to coordinate academic, cultural, and social programming on- and off-campus for students living in upperclass Honors housing.
+Senior Fellows are upperclass Honors students who volunteer to coordinate academic, cultural, and social programming on- and off-campus for students living in upperclass Honors housing, with special emphasis on programs that include interaction with University faculty.